 - Some full-text open access items may still be subject to specific copyright restrictions or permissions and conditions, such as creative commons or other alternative licensing that must be obeyed on an item-by-item basis.

-- Complaints will be acknowledged and investigated.
+- Complaints received through the Withdrawal and Suppression Requests Form will be acknowledged and investigated.

 - Valid complaints will be referred to appropriate authorities within CSUN and the University Library.